The difference between forex and futures trading in Hong Kong

 Regulation

 While stock exchanges are heavily regulated in Hong Kong, no such regulation exists for currency.
-As a result, some believe that retail investors are at risk of being taken advantage of by money changers with insufficient knowledge about forex trading.
+As a result, some believe that retail investors risk being taken advantage of by money changers with insufficient knowledge about forex trading.

 However, others believe this is unfair since market forces set the margin on currency exchanges.
 There are plenty of opportunities for people who know what they’re doing to make money – futures traders included.